ATV Tire Sizes: The Complete Guide

 Refer to your ATV’s owner’s manual or the tire manufacturer’s specs to find out how much air should be in your ATV tires.
 Most full-sized ATVs run at a tire pressure of 5 to 8 PSI (pounds per square inch), whereas youth ATVs run at 3 to 4 PSI.
 Still, because every vehicle, tire, and riding situation is different, the tire pressure can be changed as needed.

 Can I use car tires on my ATV?

 No, you should not use car tires on your ATV.
-Car tires are designed for use on smooth, flat surfaces and are not suitable for the rough terrain that ATVs are used on.
+Car tires, even the ones used for overlanding, are designed for use on smooth, flat surfaces and are not suitable for the rough terrain that ATVs are used on.
 ATV tires are specifically designed for off-road use, with treads and construction that provide better traction and durability.

 ATV Tire Size Summary

 In conclusion, mastering how to read ATV tire size is essential to ensuring your ATV is operating at its full potential.
 By understanding the numbers and letters on your tire, you can make informed decisions about tire replacements, upgrades, and maintenance.

 From the standard sizing chart to the metric sizing chart, there are a variety of resources available to help you determine the right tire size for your ATV.
 By following the manufacturer’s recommendations, regularly inspecting your tires, and choosing the right tire pressure, you can keep your ATV running smoothly and safely.